huynhsamha/react-configure/README.md

 ### Installation and Usage
 1. In terminal: `yarn add reactstrap@next`
 2. Only import Component to use as reactstrap document
-3. Can view `demo-js-bs-rs` for demo about reactstrap
+3. View demo with component `DemoReactstrap`.

 ## Recommend
 1. I think you should use `reactstrap` if you want use some component in react, with event handle.